Top 10 Reasons to Make Meal Times Meaningful

 When one of our older children might mention rodents my husband or I would add, for the younger ones, “A rodent, like a mouse.”
 That helps a child feel they belong and can engage in the subject.
 The richness of the experience and genuine concern for one another matter.

 2. Meaningful Conversation

-Short one syllable answers and yes or no questions don’t build connections.
-Sharing stories grab the interest of listeners.
+Short one-syllable answers and yes or no questions don’t build connections.
+Sharing stories grabs the interest of listeners.
 Questions should fire up the imagination or dip into a person’s interest like if you could choose three places to visit, where would you want to go?

-Or, for the baseball loving kid, ask, “Who do you think will pitch in this weekend’s game?” can launch a good discussion.
+Or, for the baseball-loving kid, ask, “Who do you think will pitch in this weekend’s game?” to launch a good discussion.

 Photo Credit: ©GettyImages/Sasiistock